Beta programs, customer feedback and customer endorsements

 Before beginning a beta program, outline the goals you want to achieve.
 Do you want customers to provide feedback on a specific part of the product?
 Do you want to approach a certain segment of your target market?
 What questions would you like the beta process to answer?
 Establishing your goals in advance ensures that you choose the right customers and ask them to focus on particular areas.

-Arrange a set time period for this program (e.g., one month).
+Arrange a set time period for this program (one month, for example).
 Like most people, beta participants are motivated by deadlines.
 Having regular check-ins and a defined timeframe in which to provide feedback will elicit better results.

 The beta program, which is run by the product manager and supported by the engineering team, consists of three phases.